China Railway CR300BF: Development

 In early 2018, design reviews for the CR300 series Fuxing Hao EMUs began.
 By the end of September 2018, the CR300BF-0002 prototype was manufactured and rolled off the production line.
 On October 17, the 0002 prototype was transferred without power to the Beijing National Railway Test Centre for testing.
 On December 8, unit 0002 was transferred to Chengdu railway station.
 On December 12, unit 0002 began test runs on the Chengdu–Guiyang High-Speed Railway section between Leshan railway station and Xingwen railway station, which was undergoing joint commissioning and testing.

 On December 17, 2019, the National Railway Administration approved CRRC Tangshan for mass production of the CR300BF type EMU.

 In May 2020, China Railway officially ordered 60 CR300BF units from CRRC, with Changchun Railway Vehicles manufacturing 45 units and Tangshan manufacturing 15 units.

 On December 24, 2020, the CR300BF entered service for the first time.
 Train C3887, operated by a CR300BF unit, departed from Nanjing South railway station via the Shanghai–Nanjing Intercity Railway and Lianyungang–Zhenjiang High-Speed Railway to its destination, Ganyu railway station.

 Design

 CR300BF-3008 stopped at Nanjing South railway station.

 Exterior

 The CR300BF Fuxing Hao EMU is manufactured by CRRC Changchun Railway Vehicles and adopts an 8-car formation with 4 motor cars and 4 trailer cars.
 The first prototype of the CR300BF featured an exterior livery with a white base color and gold stripes, similar to the CR400BF EMU, but with a different (slightly ribbon-like) design, giving it a more dynamic and streamlined visual appearance.
-Subsequent production units adopted a livery similar to the CR400BF, but with the white base color changed to sky blue, resembling the blue of the CR300AF and the E7 and W7 Series Shinkansen.